 There are several policies to consider today.
 First, states should not be allowed to roll back their commitment to renewable energy.
 Second, building codes for new buildings should have a stricter energy code component.
 Third, major cities should require benchmarking so that buildings of a specific threshold size must report their energy use, and it should be made a part of building valuation.

-What are the most important roles that businesses, governments, and individuals can play in decarbonization?
+What are the most important roles that businesses, governments, and individuals can play?

 The most important role that organizations or governments can play is creating a deeper awareness of the importance of energy conservation and supporting clean energy throughout their communities.
 Larger public corporations have long since provided leadership in reducing carbon emissions.
 However, small to midsize or privately-held businesses do not have the staffing or scrutiny to create and implement a carbon reduction plan.
 State, local and federal governments can play a role in creating more incentives for participation for small to midsize businesses, making this a more sustainable approach.

 There are many things that businesses, communities, and you can do to help with decarbonization.
 Here are a few ideas:

 - Switch to renewable energy sources, such as solar and wind power.

 - Improve your energy efficiency by making changes to your home or business.

 - Get involved in your community and advocate for decarbonization.

 By taking these steps, you can help to make a difference.

 Want to hear more?
 Unsure where to get started?
 Reach out to Joyce Parton at email@example.com.